mlcommons/inference/v0.5/recommendation/README.md

 `--min-samples-to-aggregate, --max-samples-to-aggregate` number of samples to aggregate and treat as a single sample.
 This number will vary randomly between min and max during runs.

+`--samples-to-aggregate-trace-file` filename for writing the trace of queries.
+Each query is written on a single line, with a range of aggregated samples indicated in square brackets.

 `--accuracy` perform inference on the entire dataset to validate achieved model accuracy/AUC metric.

 `--find-peak-performance` determine the maximum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.